jayantrathi/jayantrathi.github.io/content/_index.md

       title: 'About Me '
       subtitle: ''
       text: |-
-       I am a robotics and AI engineer with a life shaped by motion, on the road, in the gym, and across the world.
-My passions stretch from F1, tennis, boxing, and strength training to cooking and exploring new cultures, each adding its own layer to how I think and work.
-I’ve traveled widely, and that perspective shows up in the way I solve problems: fast, adaptable, and grounded in real-world context.
-Professionally, I build intelligent systems end-to-end, combining robotics, automation, and machine learning into practical, deployed solutions.
-Altogether, I’m someone who moves with intention whether I’m designing a system, learning a new skill, or navigating a new city.
+    Professionally, I am a Robotics Engineer who builds intelligent systems end-to-end, combining robotics, automation, and machine learning into practical, deployed solutions.
+I love complex and real world problems and eventually seeing their solutions have positive effects on the people around me.

+Personally, I'm a Indian born in Thailand, whose grown up in Sri Lanka and is currently in Boston.
+Having changed 7 schools by the time I was in 5th grade I've developed a knack for adaptability and finding comfort in the uncomfortable and I take that approach towards most of what I do.

     design:
       columns: '1'